Dr James Esson PhD (University College London)

 2015 - Member of the Academic Assessor Group for the ESRC-DFID Education and Development Programme Call

-My research is broadly located within the field of development geography, and extends debates in geography and the wider social sciences by examining development processes in three areas 1) Unconventional approaches to development 2) Migration 3) Urban Dynamics.
+My research is broadly located within the field of development studies, and contributes to debates in geography and the wider social sciences by examining development processes in three areas 1) Unconventional approaches to development 2) Migration and the politics of mobility 3) Urban Dynamics.
 Ongoing and recent projects in these areas include:

 Unconventional approaches to development

 I am investigating the efficacy of sport, art and cultural programmes in promoting development in relation to poverty alleviation, environmental sustainability and gender equality.
 This work is supported by the ESRC-DFID Development Frontiers Research Fund.
-I am also working on a project funded by the Higher Education Innovation Fund that examines how philanthropy is interpreted and enacted within African higher education institutions as part of national and international development agendas.
+I am also working on a project funded by the Higher Education Innovation Fund that examines how philanthropic giving within African higher education institutions shapes national and international development agendas.

 I am interested in higher education as a field of inquiry, ranging from policy reforms to the issue of racism in the academy.
 I was awarded a British Academy research grant to investigate the impact of UK immigration policies on international students.
 More specifically, this project examines how migration statistics are produced, made credible and used by the State to monitor migrant populations.

 I am exploring the relationship between age-related mobility, urbanization processes and development in Africa.
-This strand of my work builds on research conducted as part of the EU-FP7 African Rural-City Connections project (RurbanAfrica), where I collaborated with scholars based in Cameroon, Denmark, France, Ghana, the Netherlands, Rwanda, Tanzania and the UK.
+This strand of my work builds on research conducted as part of the ESRC-DFID Urban Growth and Poverty in Mining Africa (UPIMA) research programme.
+As well as research from the EU-FP7 African Rural-City Connections project (RurbanAfrica), where I collaborated with scholars based in Cameroon, Denmark, France, Ghana, the Netherlands, Rwanda, Tanzania and the UK.
 Policy documents and reports associated with this research can be found here.